GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Results and discussion

-Figure \ref{fig:fig1}(e) depicts the spin polarized electronic bulk band structure of GdAlSi without spin-orbit coupling (SOC) using theoretically optimized lattice parameters ($a=4.14$ \AA~ and $c=14.50$ \AA).
-The emergence of hole pockets along $\Gamma-\Sigma-\Sigma_1$ and $\Gamma-\Sigma^{\prime}-\Sigma_1^{\prime}$ path indicates a semi-metallic nature along with a large spin splitting ($\sim$230 meV at certain momenta) which is of particular interest.
-Interestingly this splitting is highly path-dependent (the bands along $\text{Z}-\Gamma-\text{X}-\text{P}-\text{U}-\text{Z}$ are completely degenerate) and the spin splitting flips when going from $\Gamma-\Sigma-\Sigma_1$ direction to $\Gamma-\Sigma^{\prime}-\Sigma_1^{\prime}$ direction in the BZ.
+Figure \ref{fig:fig1}(d) depicts the spin-polarized electronic bulk band structure of GdAlSi without spin-orbit coupling (SOC) using theoretically optimized lattice parameters ($a=b=4.14$ \AA~ and $c=14.50$ \AA).
+The emergence of hole pockets along $\Gamma-\Sigma-\text{N}-\Sigma_1-\text{Z}$ and $\Gamma-\Sigma^{\prime}-\text{N}'-\Sigma_1^{\prime}-\text{Z}$ path indicates a semi-metallic nature along with a large spin-splitting ($\sim$230 meV at certain momenta) which is of particular interest.
+Notably, such splitting is highly path-dependent (e.g. the bands along $\text{Z}-\Gamma-\text{X}-\text{P}-\text{U}-\text{Z}$ are completely spin-degenerate) and the spin-splitting flips when going from $\Gamma-\Sigma-\text{N}-\Sigma_1-\text{Z}$ direction to $\Gamma-\Sigma^{\prime}-\text{N}'-\Sigma_1^{\prime}-\text{Z}$ direction in the BZ.
 These two directions are at 90$^{\circ}$ to each other as evident from Fig. \ref{fig:fig1}(d).
-Presence of such \textit{alternating} spin-polarization in a collinear AFM system, while absence of the same along a specific path in the BZ gives us the first hint towards a possibility of the so-called \textit{altermagnetism} \cite{Smejkal2022,PhysRevX.12.040501} in GdAlSi.
-Interestingly, even in the absence of Hubbard U, GdAlSi retains the AFM type-I configuration and \textit{altermagnetic} band structure.
-This implies a spin split bulk Fermi surface with the spin-up and the spin-down being rotated by 90$^{\circ}$ with respect to each other (see Fig. S4 of SM \cite{supplement}).
-We discuss the multipolar origin of the spin splitting and its possible manipulation later in section \ref{nrss}.
-A projection of the bulk FS on the $k_z=0$ plane is provided in Fig. S4 of the SM \cite{supplement} which clearly shows this.
-The opposite spin sublattice transformation is given by $[C_2||C_{4z}\textbf{t}]$.
-Following the nomenclature of $\check{\text{S}}$mejkal et al \cite{Smejkal2022,PhysRevX.12.040501}, $C_2$ acts on the spin-space (equivalent to $\mathcal{T}$ leading to spin inversion) and $C_{4z}$ acts on the real-space followed by a translation $\textbf{t}$.
-This real space transformation also acts on the reciprocal (momentum) space and leaves the momenta residing on the diagonal planes in the bulk BZ invariant leading to spin degeneracy along $\text{Z}-\Gamma-\text{X}-\text{P}-\text{U}-\text{Z}$ direction.
+Presence of such \textit{alternating} spin-polarization in a collinear AFM system, while absence of the same along a specific path in the BZ gives us the first hint towards a possibility of the so-called \textit{altermagnetism} \cite{Smejkal2022, PhysRevX.12.040501, Mazin2022} in GdAlSi.
+This implies a spin-split bulk Fermi surface with the spin-up and the spin-down FS being rotated by 90$^{\circ}$ with respect to each other as a consequence of crystalline symmetries.
+A projection of the bulk FS on the $k_z=0$ plane is shown in Fig. S3 of SM \cite{supplement} which clearly illustrates this.
+Interestingly, even in the absence of strong correlations arising out of Gd-$f$ electrons, GdAlSi retains the \textit{altermagnetic} band structure in AFM-I configuration (see Figs. S4(a,b) of SM \cite{supplement}).
+In the paramagnetic phase of GdAlSi without considering SOC, the electronic bands are doubly degenerate throughout the BZ due to the presence of $\mathcal{PT}$ symmetry in the momentum space (bands are always $\mathcal{P}$-symmetric in the absence of SOC, see Figs. S4(c,d) and associated discussions in section S2 of SM \cite{supplement}).
+This implies that the alternating spin-splitting is a consequence of spin-space and real-space crystalline symmetries resulting in the breaking of $\mathcal{T}$ symmetry due to AFM-I order.\\